pkra/laml/readme.md

   * Open `output.html`
 * when developing, it often helps to have automatic rebuilds and a server with live-reload
   * e.g., `$ npm run watch & npx reload -b -s vatter.html`

+## Tips and tools

+Some tools and training tips might help.

+### Learn Emmet

+[Emmet](https://www.emmet.io/) is a fantastic tool built into many text editors these days.
+Think of it as overpowered code snippets.

+We strongly suggest learning it as it makes writing lots of HTML reasonable.